 That's good but research on the ingredients is not necessarily the same as research on Neuriva itself.
 That's a problem for those looking for clinically tested dietary supplements.

 Coffee cherry is important to how well this supplement works.
 So, what's the proof for it?
-In one study of coffee cherry, researches concluded that it improved reaction time.
-That's interesting but reaction time doesnt necessarily mean it helps dementia.
+In one study of coffee cherry, researchers concluded that it improved reaction time.
+That's interesting but reaction time doesn't necessarily mean it helps dementia.

 Despite references to a coffee ingredient, this supplement does not contain caffeine.

 Coffee cherry might also raise BDNF levels in the brain.
 That's nice too but it doesnt necessarily prove it helps people remember where they put their car keys.

 Phosphatidylserine has more research than coffee cherry.
 This is probably because it's been around longer.
 In a large study, phosphatidylserine improved memory more than a placebo when it was given to over 400 older folks.
 There's also some evidence we tend to make less of this stuff as we get older.

 Unfortunately, not all studies show phosphatidylserine works.
 Investigators in one study found no improvement in memory when either 300 mg or 600 mg was given to older adults for 12 weeks.